Penn State Extension Offers Dining with Diabetes

 The Dining with Diabetes program is made possible by USDA funding and a grant from the PA Department of Health.
 Penn State also partnered with Joslin Diabetes Center, which is affiliated with Harvard University Medical Center.

-For registration information contact PSU Extension Educator, Mandel Smith.
+For registration information contact Penn State Extension Educator, Mandel Smith.